chrisgrieser/shimmering-focus/README.md

 <img width=12% alt="Screenshot 2021-10-23 16 18 49" src="https://user-images.githubusercontent.com/73286100/138560326-c1bd22c4-dda9-4f92-8edc-ba736524ea75.png">

-💡 You can add your own Annotation Tags via adding a snippet [using this template](https://github.com/chrisgrieser/shimmering-focus/blob/main/annotation-tag-template.css).
+💡 You can add your own Annotation Tags by adding a snippet [using this template](https://github.com/chrisgrieser/shimmering-focus/blob/main/annotation-tag-template.css).

 ### Max View
 - By default, the theme uses readable line length as well as smaller images & PDFs when the left sidebar is visible. __When it is hidden, line length is extended to full length__, and images & PDFs to full size.
 (Requires `Readable line length` editor setting to be *enabled*.)